mpogue2/SquareDesk/SquareDesk-DEV/test123/README.txt

 ===========================
 FIXED RECENTLY:
+BUG: Tempo slider now goes to initial value when double-clicked.
+FEATURE: Tip timers are now included (experimental feature, use Preferences to enable)
+FEATURE: Playlists now supported.
+Click in the # column, then wait 2 sec, and click again to edit.
+FEATURE: Playlists can be saved in M3U or CSV format.
+CSV format also saves your last pitch/tempo changes.
+FEATURE: You can make a playlist that contains your favorites (name it anything you like).
+You can also use Playlists to keep track of what you want to play at your next Club.
+Just create a playlist for each club.
+FEATURE: Resize of columns in songTable now resizes the search fields to match.
+FEATURE: Next song, Previous song buttons take you to the next item in the song list.
+FEATURE: Continuous play -- when a song reaches the end, the next song on the list will automatically start, if "Continuous Play" is turned on.
+FEATURE: Double-clicking on the Tempo slider now brings you back to the original tempo (possibly one that you specified).

+---
 P1: When song table was stable-sorted (e.g. by clicking on Title), any attempt to use the search filters
       would put the search back to the default (by type, by label, by title).
 P1: Combined the Label and Label # fields [Cal Campbell suggestion], and reordered them